How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Optimality remarks and perspectives

 If we want to get a better result and a tighter upper bound on the partition function, we then need to have a closer look on the usual topologies of the lines.
 That is an order of magnitude harder, but might be worth the effort.
 Indeed the previous worst-case example hinges heavily on having many lines crossing many segments, and topologically equivalent sets of lines have very low measure, looking like $(k 2^k k!)/(2k)!$ of the space of all sets of $k$ lines.

 By contrast, using very sloppy heuristics, we would expect that for most sets of $k$ lines, the number of T-tessellations on those lines behaves like

 The idea is the following: let us take a segment away of the true tessellation.
 How many different segments may we put on the line to get a tessellation again?
 Neglecting problems of children and murders, this would be the number of segments that the line cross, plus one.
 Now the probability of crossing a segment is essentially the length of this segment.
 So the number of crossed segments would be $k m$, where $m$ is the mean length of a segment.
-Now that length is the interval between two successive segments a line cross, that is $1/(km)$.
+Now the mean length of a segment is the mean interval between two successive segments a line cross, that is $1/(km)$.
 So that $m$ should be of order $1/\sqrt{k}$, and for each new line, we have $k / \sqrt{k} = \sqrt{k}$ as many possibilities.

 Thus it seems likely that the method in this paper gives little information on the measure, except its very existence.